-Example 1

-Citation for an Internet Article (Required) Topic:

-Works Cited Information Internet Articles

-Author of Article: Title of Page or Document: Title of Site: Grade The A Cuest Date Document was written: Date you visited the site: 13-5-2016 URL: How to put it all together: (Note: Use punctuation exactly as it is below.
-If some of the information is missing, just move on to the next item.
+Example 1 Citation for an Internet Article (Required) Topic: Works Cited Information Internet Articles Anknown Title of Page or Document: North Coastal Indians Title of Site: 60 Ale Think Buess Date Document was written: Un Known site: 1-15-2016 URL: HARNE How to put it all to move on to the next Nov.
+2006). gether: (Note: Use punctuation exactly as it is below.
+If some of the information is missing, just not item.
 Remember to indent all lines following the first line.
-Dates are written as day month year (10 Nov.
-2006).
+Dates are written as day month year (10 Last some "First

 Last name, First name Initial.
 "Title of the page."
 Title of Entire Site or Larger Work.
-Updated.
-Date of access. <url homepage="" of="">.</url>
+Date Document was written or updated.
+Date of access. <URL of homepage>.